- “Superfood” is essentially a marketing term used to sell healthy foods as supplements or encourage people to buy more of them.

 Spinach has recently taken a backseat as a result of the kale craze, but it shouldn’t be overlooked in your diet, especially if weight loss is your goal.

-Three cups of raw spinach deliver 2.9g of protein for a mere 23 calories.
+Three cups of raw spinach deliver 2.9 g of protein for a mere 23 calories.
 That means you get to eat a lot of volume without consuming a lot of calories.

-Although I find it easy to add spinach to salads and smoothies, it’s easier to access some nutrients in the spinach after cooking
+Although it’s easy to add spinach to salads and smoothies, spinach can also be cooked.

-Plus, you can’t beat the simple fact that when sauteed, spinach reduces drastically in size, making it much easier to consume a healthy serving of veggies without having to chew on salad for 20 minutes.
+Plus, you can’t beat the simple fact that when sauteed, spinach reduces drastically in size.
+This makes it much easier to consume a healthy serving of veggies without having to spend a lot of time chewing on raw salad.

-These powerful nuts tide you over between meals and can be added to salads and oatmeal for a boost of omega-3s, fiber, and protein.
-Almonds also help curb the urge to overeat.
+These powerful nuts tide you over between meals and can be added to salads and oatmeal for a boost of monounsaturated fat, fiber, and protein.

 Almond butter is high in nutrients, and has a distinct flavor that’s quite different from peanut butter.